 Memory foam tends to be more allergen-friendly, as a standard mattress collects dust mites and other harmful particles—the polyurethane construction of memory foam prevents the accumulation of harmful particles.
 Standard mattresses can be insensitive to transitioning, which promotes tossing and turning during the night—one of the strongest aspects of a poor night of sleep.
 Because of the contouring properties of memory foam, it is more difficult to toss and turn during the night, thus promoting a better night of sleep and more comfort.

-Mattresses are, on average, 8 to 14 inches thick.
+You may be asking yourself, "How thick is a mattress?".
+Well mattresses are, on average, regularly 8 to 14 inches thick.
 There are many factors that should affect your decision to choose the right thickness:

 - Body weight